-Publisher of USA Today, other papers axes staff to cut costs
+Publisher of USA Today, Kitsap Sun axes staff to cut costs

-Newspaper publisher Gannett Co. confirmed Friday that it’s laying off some of its newsroom staff, part of a cost-cutting effort to lower expenses as its revenue crumbles amid a downturn in ad sales and customer subscriptions.
+Newspaper publisher Gannett confirmed Friday that it’s laying off some of its newsroom staff, part of a cost-cutting effort as its revenue crumbles amid a downturn in ad sales and customer subscriptions.

-The McLean, Virginia-based company declined to provide details about the number of people losing their jobs.
+The McLean, Virginia-based company, owner of the Bremerton-based Kitsap Sun, declined to provide details about the number of people losing their jobs.
 In a statement, Gannett spokesperson Lark-Marie Anton cited a need “to take swift action given the challenging economic environment.
 These staffing reductions are incredibly difficult, and we are grateful for the contributions of our departing colleagues.”

 Gannett, which owns USA Today and more than 200 other daily U.S. newspapers with print editions, ended last year with more than 16,000 employees worldwide, according to the company’s annual report.
-The payroll included more than 4,200 reporters, editors and photographers,.
+The payroll included more than 4,200 reporters, editors and photographers.

 The layoffs are the latest sign of the unrelentingly tough times in the newspaper industry, which has been steadily shrinking for more than a decade as more advertising shifts from print to digital and readers turn to other online outlets for information and entertainment.